German Empire: Kulturkampf

 Tensions between Germany and the Catholic Church hierarchy, depicted in a chess game between Bismarck and Pope Pius IX.
 Between Berlin and Rome, Kladderadatsch, 1875.

 Prussia in 1871 included 16,000,000 Protestants, both Reformed and Lutheran, and 8,000,000 Catholics.
-Most people were generally segregated into their own religious worlds, living in rural districts or city neighbourhoods that were overwhelmingly of the same religion, and sending their children to separate public schools where their religion was taught.
+Most people were generally segregated into their own religious worlds, living in rural or urban districts overwhelmingly of the same religion, and sending their children to separate public schools where their religion was taught.
 There was little interaction or intermarriage.
 On the whole, the Protestants had a higher social status, and the Catholics were more likely to be peasant farmers or unskilled or semiskilled industrial workers.
-In 1870, the Catholics formed their own political party, the Centre Party, which generally supported unification and most of Bismarck's policies.
-However, Bismarck distrusted parliamentary democracy in general and opposition parties in particular, especially when the Centre Party showed signs of gaining support among dissident elements such as the Polish Catholics in Silesia.
-A powerful intellectual force of the time was anti-Catholicism, led by the liberal intellectuals who formed a vital part of Bismarck's coalition.
-They saw the Catholic Church as a powerful force of reaction and anti-modernity, especially after the proclamation of papal infallibility in 1870, and the tightening control of the Vatican over the local bishops.
+In 1870, the Catholics formed their own political party, the Center Party, which generally supported unification and most of Bismarck's policies.
+However, Bismarck distrusted parliamentary democracy in general and opposition parties in particular, especially when the Center Party showed signs of gaining support among dissident elements such as the Polish Catholics in Silesia.
+A powerful intellectual force of the time was Anticatholicism, led by the liberal intellectuals who formed a vital part of Bismarck's coalition.
+They saw the Catholic Church as a powerful force of reaction and antimodernity, especially after the proclamation of papal infallibility in 1870, and the tightening control of the Vatican over the local bishops.

-The Kulturkampf launched by Bismarck 1871–1880 affected Prussia; although there were similar movements in Baden and Hesse, the rest of Germany was not affected.
+Bismarck's Kulturkampf, which lasted from 1871 to 1880, affected Prussia; although there were similar movements in Baden and Hesse, the rest of Germany was not affected.
 According to the new imperial constitution, the states were in charge of religious and educational affairs; they funded the Protestant and Catholic schools.
 In July 1871 Bismarck abolished the Catholic section of the Prussian Ministry of ecclesiastical and educational affairs, depriving Catholics of their voice at the highest level.
 The system of strict government supervision of schools was applied only in Catholic areas; the Protestant schools were left alone.